Use sharing auditing in the Office 365 audit log

 Now Excel displays the rows for SharingInvitationCreated and SharingSet events AND where the target user is outside of your organization, because external users are identified by the value TargetUserOrGroupType:Guest.

 The following table shows all users in the organization who shared resources with a guest user within a specified date range.

-Although it's not included in the previous table, the Detail.10 column (or whichever column contains the ObjectId property) identifies the resource that was shared with the target user; for example
+Although it's not included in the previous table, the ObjectId property identifies the resource that was shared with the target user; for example